julianthome/joanaudit/README.md

 # Overview

-JoanAudit is a security-slicing tool based on the [Joana](http://pp.ipd.kit.edu/projects/joana/) framework which may be downloaded from [here](https://github.com/jgf/joana).
+JoanAudit is a program slicing tool for automatic extraction of security slices from Java Web programs.
+Security slices are concise and minimal pieces of code that are essential for auditing XML, XPath, and SQL injection--common and serious security issues for Web applications and Web services.
+It is based on the [Joana](http://pp.ipd.kit.edu/projects/joana/) framework which may be downloaded from [here](https://github.com/jgf/joana).

 <img src="https://github.com/julianthome/joanaudit/blob/master/img/tool.png" alt="Overview" width="400px" align="middle">